cyndimustapha/Project-1-LitHive/README.md

 ## Technologies Used
 HTML
+JavaScript
 CSS
-JavaScript
 Open Library API: Used for fetching book data, including titles, authors, cover images, descriptions, and more.

 ## Support and contact details
 https://github.com/cyndimustapha

 ### License
-The content of this ite is licensec under the MIT license Copyright (c) 2018.
+The content of this site is licensed under the MIT license Copyright (c) 2018.